 When: Contest will be held in March

 Who: Open to students through grade 12 with at least a 40-decibel hearing loss that are educated in the United States, Canada, or the Caribbean.
 Students with a permanent correction should contact the Optimist International Oratorical Contest.
 An audiogram within 24 months of the contest is required.

 How To Enter: Interested students submit a speech on the preassigned topic to their local Optimist Club.
-The Central Mn CCDHH contest will be held in March.
+The Central Mn Area CCDHH contest will be held on March 18.
 Please contact Ginny Bisek at 320-253-1462 or (use CCDHH on subject line) if you are interested in participating.
 Winners at the local club level receive medals.
 Scholarships of $2,500 are awarded at the District level.
 The Optimist CCDHH contest gives youngsters the chance to speak to the world through signing or voice.

 Junior World Golf Tournament